-For several years now I have been telling students in our healthy eating classes that I would make my own almond milk.
-That I had heard how easy it was.
-Somehow I just never gave it a try.
+For several years now I have been telling students in our healthy eating classes that I should make my own almond milk.
+That I had heard how easy it was to make fresh raw almond milk.
+But somehow I just never gave it a try.
 However a recipe I wanted to make called for almond pulp left over from making almond milk.
 So I broke down and did it!
-Now I am making it regularly to use in hot cocoa, in chia porridge and more.
+Now I am making this recipe regularly to use in hot cocoa, in chia porridge and more.

 - 1 cup raw almonds, soaked in water overnight or for 8 hours